tc39/how-we-work/matrix-guide.md

         Matrix is a federated service.
 Unlike IRC, you don't necessarily need to register on each server you want to talk on, you can register on any server you trust/like and talk everywhere else.

         We recommend using the officially maintained matrix.org homeserver, unless you have a reason to do otherwise.
 Matrix.org is the default on most clients.
-This is the server our channels are hosted on and a majority of delegates are registered to.
+This is the server our rooms are hosted on and a majority of delegates are registered to.

         Other servers are also available.
 For instance, Mozilla and Igalia delegates tend to use their own corporate homeservers.
 If you want to explore other servers, you can find many to choose from in the following lists:
         - <https://www.hello-matrix.net/public_servers.php>